kathyrollo/jcucumberng-framework/README.md

 ![allure_report](https://user-images.githubusercontent.com/28589393/44955862-e8707880-aeec-11e8-9b07-daaa3708c02e.gif)

 ### Logging
 Logs are written to a daily rolling file.
 Executions from the previous day are saved with a datestamp.
-Best used for debugging.
+Best for debugging.

 **Directory:**
 ~~~